cdepage/zerodep/packages/guard/guard.float/README.md

 }
 ```

+## Related Packages

+The following @zerodep packages may be helpful or more appropriate for your specific case:

+- [@zerodep/is.float](https://www.npmjs.com/package/@zerodep/is.float) - checks if a value is a float

+## Guards & Defensive Programming

+Defensive programming promotes the practice of never trusting input to your function/method by placing "guards at the gate" of your function.
+These guards serve as pre-conditions that must be validated for your code to execute thereby preventing unexpected conditions from occurring.

+A guard stops code execution by throwing an error when invalid data is provided.
+The spirit/intention of guards is to protect at the smaller function-level, not at the macro gateway level checking user input.
+Be conscientious of where and why you are using guards in your code.

+Guards are intended for runtime safety, which is very different from Typescript/strong typing which handles compile time issues.

 ## Advantages of @zerodep Packages

+We help make source code more readable, more secure, faster to craft, less likely to have hidden defects, and easier to maintain.

 - **Zero npm dependencies** - completely eliminates all risk of supply-chain attacks, decreases `node_modules` folder size
-- **FP Inspired** - encourages the functional programming style for cleaner and more maintainable code
 - **Fully typed** - typescript definitions are provided for every package for a better developer experience
+- **Semantically named** - package and method names are easy to grok, remember, use, and read
+- **Documented** - actually useful documentation with examples and helpful tips
+- **Intelligently Packaged** - multiple npm packages of different sizes available allowing an a-la-carte composition of capabilities
+- **100% Tested** - all methods and packages are fully unit tested
 - **ESM & CJS** - has both ecmascript modules and common javascript exports, both are fully tree-shakable
-- **Intelligently Packaged** - multiple npm packages of different sizes available allowing an a-la-carte composition of capabilities
-- **100% Tested** - all methods are fully unit tested
+- **FP Inspired** - gently opinionated to encourage functional programming style for cleaner and more maintainable software
-- **Semver** - predictably versioned for peace-of-mind upgrading
+- **Predictably Versioned** - semantically versioned for peace-of-mind upgrading, this includes changelogs
 - **MIT Licensed** - permissively licensed for maximum usability

 ## Support

-This package has been tested, and built for, the following platforms/browsers in both ESM and CJS formats:
+All @zerodep packages are built for the ES2020 specification.
+Should you need to support older environments you will need to add appropriate [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
+All packages are tested on the following platforms/browsers:

 **Browsers**